North Texas Garden Railroad Club – Objective

 ACCOMPLISHMENTS: ACTVITIES – SHOWS and DISPLAYS

-The January Dallas Area Train Show was held this year as it has been in the past.
-In addition, the Fall Plano Train Show is now scheduled to be held each October.
-Pete is now one of the two officials controlling the money at the North Texas Council of Trains.
+The January Dallas Area Train Show was held again this year, as was the Fall Plano Train Show last October.
+Pete is still one of the two officials controlling the money at the North Texas Council of Trains.
 There was a distribution of profits from the train shows as the Council has built up their reserves for future deposits.

-The Cook Children’s Hospital train run is usually scheduled to be held during the month of August.
+We also returned to set up a train run at Cook Children’s Hospital in July.
 For the last four years we have been cancelled because of COVID-19 and RSV restrictions on our members.
-We are working with them to see about an unrestricted return in 2025.

 GOALS

-We have increased our membership with new members by reaching an all-time high of 69 members (from 32 in May 2014) – We are close to 70, and I am hoping Chris Williams will join soon.
-Chris is the son of Kay and Tressa Williams.
-Part of that is because we want to both increase our female membership and to attract younger members to lower our average age of members.
+We have increased our membership with new members by reaching an all-time high of 78 members (from 32 in May 2014).
+We want to both increase our female membership and to attract younger members to lower our average age of members.
 We have discovered that there are many females who are the primary movers and shakers interested in trains – not necessarily the male spouse/significant other.
 In addition, we are working on increasing the number of younger members and lowering the average age of our members.
 Our members range in age from 20 years old to 89 years young.
 Our female members are becoming more active and attending more shows, displays, home meetings and National Conventions.
 Our younger members have difficulty getting out of school/work to attend some events and help in set up.
 That is understandable.
 We also have members whose sons, daughters and in some cases, grandsons and granddaughters have come to assist us.
-We want both of these trends to increase in the future.
+We want both trends to increase in the future.

-Remember, if we do not engage our youth and peak their interests in model trains, our club will die and wither on the vine.
+Remember, if we do not engage our youth and pique their interest in model trains, our Club will die and wither on the vine.

 Respectfully Submitted